 Traditionally the relics are worn by his holiness Gyalwang Drukpa, also the founder of the Live to Love initiative that is bringing positive change in the lives of residents beyond the realm of religious practice.

 Tribes from remote parts of Ladakh rehearse for days to stage a grand performance.
 Traditional Ladakhi dresses and headgear are brought out of the box.
 Regional delicacies are cooked and served by volunteers.
 On the menu, exotic mountain mushrooms, local spinach, and leafy vegetables share the place with yum yak cheese!

 The earlier custom was to celebrate Naropa Festival every twelve years.
 However, riding on the tourist influx in Ladakh, authorities have decided to celebrate the festival on a yearly basis.
 The initiative is commendable since it inspires locals to interact with tourists.
 Tourists, on the other hand, are made aware of the culture of the place.
 Ladakh regains its identity beyond the Pangong Lake or the Chadar trek!

 We found locals walking in traditional Ladakhi dresses from afar with the help of a stick.
 Pink-cheeked babies looked at us in an inquisitive way from the lap of their mothers.
 Broken Hindi often broke the language barrier among us.

 As we sat through the festival and performances, the Ladakhi grandmothers treated us with red apples plucked from her orchards.
-The locality is still void of overtly touristy invasions and interactions are very cordial and not the basis on a possible business transaction.
-The plastic packets or stationery goods has not spoilt the pristine mountains, thanks to the endeavors by Drukpas.
+The locality is still void of overtly touristy invasions and interactions are very cordial and not the basis of a possible business transaction.
+The plastic packets or stationery goods have not spoilt the pristine mountains, thanks to the endeavors of Drukpas.

 70 FT long hand-painted Thangka Painting